-Car Accident Lawyer, Phoenix, AZ
+Car Accident Lawyer Phoenix, AZ

 Can I Still File a Lawsuit if I Wasn’t Wearing My Seat Belt?

-For example, Car A runs a red light and hits Car B. As a result, Car B is totaled, and the driver suffers broken arm among other injuries.
+For example, Car A runs a red light and hits Car B. As a result, Car B is totaled, and the driver suffers a broken arm among other injuries.
 To recover for damages, Car B will need to show that Car A was negligent.
 Negligence has four elements that must be met for it to be an effective legal strategy:

 - Duty: The driver of Car A owed Car B a duty to drive responsibly.

 - Breach of Duty: The driver of Car A breached duty by running the red light.

 - Causation: Car A’s breach of duty caused the auto accident.

 - Damages: driver of Car B suffered property damage and injury as a result.

 But, what if the driver of Car B wasn’t wearing a seat belt?
 Did they somehow contribute to their injuries?

 Fault and No-Fault Accidents